Baxtrom/bx01/README.md

 > [!NOTE]
-> I'm still cleaning up files and completing the guide (as of december 12th 2023).
+> I'm still updating files and completing the guide (as of december 12th 2023).
 So any missing files should be added shortly
 # bx01
 My first attempt at building a hand-wired, custom, 3d printed gaming keyboard/macro pad with hotswap